-Assistant Superintendent Dr. Lisa Cadero-Smith on the Challenges of Connectivity in a Variable-Touch Model
+Dr. Lisa Cadero-Smith: Connectivity in the Variable-Touch Model

 About halfway through our conversation with Dr. Lisa Cadero-Smith, the Assistant Superintendent at Yelm Community Schools, where we discussed how the district was adapting to distance learning, she paused to share a story with the Paper team.